SEO isn’t simple, easy, or quick.

 The SEO world is full of frustrated webmasters who acquire hundreds of links and social shares without seeing a single upward blip on their ranking radar.
 More often than not, the root cause is a lack of on-page SEO to set the stage for the off-page link building campaign.
 Neglecting on-page factors is like trying to build a house with no foundation: it’s just going to be an unsustainable mess that collapses in on itself.

 Let’s take a quick look at an example.
-Two of the easiest on-page SEO factors to take care of are your title and meta description.
+Two of the easiest on-page ranking factors are SEO factors your title and meta description (if you don’t know what these are, see our SEO Glossary).
 These provide both Googlebot and the human searcher with a quick idea of what your web page is about.

 Here is a screenshot of the first five results of Google page one for the search query how to teach a toddler to read, a term that gets about 400 searches per month.
 Notice how 4 out of 5 of the results contain the word “toddler” somewhere with the title or meta description.